-1. Redistricting Reform (Vice Mayor Wilson).
+1. Redistricting Reform.

-In recent years, there have been a number of proposals to reform the redistricting process in Virginia, so that it is less partisan.
+In recent years, there have been a number of proposals to reform the redistricting process in Virginia, so that the process is less partisan.
 Bills that have been introduced were defeated.
 The City recommends that its delegation continue to support such legislative proposals in the 2017 and future sessions.

-2. Early & Absentee Voting; Barriers to Voting (Human Rights Commission & Commission on Aging).
+2. Early & Absentee Voting; Barriers to Voting.